cgmoganedi/virtual_coffee_machine/README.md

 For testing, the simulation includes unit tests, end-to-end tests, and integration tests to ensure the functionality, user interactions, and component interactions are thoroughly validated.

 ---

-Feel free to customize and expand the README.md file as needed.
-This template provides a starting point to communicate the purpose, usage, assumptions, future features, and design considerations of your Coffee Machine Simulation.

 Virtual Coffee and Tea Machine Simulation